MarkBiesheuvel/optimizely-labs/fx4/README.md

 1. Go to line 2 of the React code
 1. Paste the feature flag key you created in lab FX2
 1. Go to line 3 of the React code
-1. Paste the feature flag key you created in step 23
+1. Paste the feature flag key you created in steps 6-8
 1. Go to line 4 of the React code
 1. Paste the event flag key you created in lab FX2
 1. Go to line 4 of the React code